durbanitas/awesome-urban-planning/readme.md

 - [Cities](https://www.sciencedirect.com/journal/cities) - The International Journal of Urban Policy and Planning.
 - [Journal of the American Planning Association (JAPA)](https://www.planning.org/japa/) - JAPA is a prestigious, peer-reviewed journal that covers a wide range of topics in urban and regional planning.
 - [Journal of Urban Planning and Development (JUPD)](https://ascelibrary.org/journal/jupddm) - JUPD is a journal that focuses on the planning and development of urban areas.
+- [LSE - The London School of Economics](https://www.lse.ac.uk/cities) - An international center focused on research, education, and activities exploring the social, spatial, and environmental challenges of 21st-century cities.
 - [MIT Senseable City Laboratory Database](https://senseabledb.mit.edu/) - The MIT Senseable City Laboratory, part of MIT's City Design and Development group in the Department of Urban Studies and Planning, collaborates with the MIT Media Lab.
 It explores how digital technologies are transforming urban life and their impact on cities.
 Discover the works in their database.
 - [Nature Cities](https://www.nature.com/natcities/) - Nature Cities publishes research and opinions on urban issues.
 - [Urban Studies Journal](https://journals.sagepub.com/home/usj) - Urban Studies is an interdisciplinary journal covering a broad spectrum of urban issues.